 Accredited Investor or Qualified Purchaser: What’s the Difference?

-Origin investors must be accredited investors or qualified purchasers.
+Origin investors must be either accredited investors or qualified purchasers.
 These are requirements set by the Securities and Exchange Commission and identify individual investors who are allowed to take on the risk of private investments.
 Private equity and other nonpublic offerings are illiquid and lack the level of disclosure that comes with registered public securities.
 As a result, investors must satisfy one or more requirements regarding income, net worth, expertise or knowledge.
 While often used interchangeably, accredited investor and qualified purchaser have different requirements; they are not synonymous.

 What is an Accredited Investor?